 The Small Bead Frame introduces mathematical concepts through hands-on manipulation of color-coded beads representing units, tens, hundreds, and thousands.
-This essential Montessori mathematics material bridges the gap between concrete counting materials and abstract number work, allowing children to physically construct and visualize four-digit numbers while developing place value understanding.
+This essential Montessori mathematics material bridges the gap between concrete counting materials and abstract number work, so that children physically construct and visualize four-digit numbers while developing place value understanding.

 The Small Bead Frame embodies Montessori's principle of concrete to abstract learning, allowing children to physically manipulate quantities before moving to mental calculation.
 This material respects the child's need for sensorial exploration while introducing mathematical concepts through color-coded, tactile beads.
 The frame's design isolates the difficulty of place value, presenting it in a clear, organized manner that appeals to the mathematical mind.
 By providing a concrete representation of the decimal system, children can construct their own understanding of numbers up to 9,999.
 The material supports the child's natural tendency toward exactness and order, while the repetitive nature of working with beads satisfies their need for practice and mastery.
 This bridges the gap between the concrete materials like golden beads and the abstract work of written arithmetic.